Project-EPIC/epic-infra/authlib/README.md

             <version>1.1.0</version>
         </dependency>
 ```

-## Install on DropWizard

-To install, add the following code on your Application run method:
+- To install, add the following code on your Application run method:
 ```java
 AddAuthToEnv.register(environment);
 ```
 Where `environment` is your Environment parameter.
 To make testing easier, you can add a production variable on your configuration file such that it can be turned on and off without needing to recompile.
 Example:

 ```java